 Milford Infants' School is a large school for 4-7 year olds, located on the edge of the large market town of Yeovil in Somerset.

-We are placed in the highest 40% deprivation quintile and have had a larger than average increase in the percentage of disadvantaged pupils since 2017.
+Our pupil base is in quintile 4 (more deprived) of all schools* and we have had a larger than average increase in the percentage of disadvantaged pupils since 2017. (*Ofsted Inspection Data Summary Report 2018-2019)

 BARRIERS TO LEARNING